stackved/stackved.github.io/README.md

 ### Fun Fact
 I once participated in a hackathon where my team developed an app that uses machine learning to predict the best time for outdoor activities based on weather patterns.
 We won first place!

----

-Feel free to adjust any sections or details as needed to better reflect your personality and experiences!